Questions of Jesus

 Let the questions meet you where you are.
 Sit with each one.
 Prayerfully ponder a verse by itself before reading it in its Biblical context, as if Jesus was personally asking you the question today.
-Think about it as you move through your day, and when you’re ready, journal your thoughts.
+Think about it as you move through your day.
+When you’re ready, journal your thoughts.
 Then read the question in its original context.

 May God’s living Word always be a beacon to guide you Home.